No-one said it would be easy. But did it have to be this hard? At least it’s hard AND fun at the same time.

 Hopefully you’re part of the 99.9%.
 Seriously.

 And guess what - we’re going to use *exactly* the same platform for all of this.
 Fabriq already tracks any kind of environmental metrics, air quality, occupancy and so on.
-And it can do interactive floorplans and apps.
-Which is what building end users really care about.
+On top of that, it can do interactive floorplans and apps, which is what building end users really care about.

 CSR is a good thing, make no mistake.
 So are the various environmental reporting and building certification standards, from GRESB and GRI to LEED, BREEAM and WELL, to name but a few.
 But this is only a means to an end, which *should* be more transparency, better benchmarks, more pressure to improve operations, and ultimately significantly measurable improved efficiencies and environmental impact.
 Yet the latter doesn’t really happen all that often, and the industry gets stuck at making sure that a constantly growing number of boxes are ticked and participants end up in the top-right quadrant of the respective charts.
 Nice for PR, but the planet doesn’t care.